stochnet/stochnet.github.io/d2r/poison-nova-necromancer.md

 - Shield: Ethereal Monach shield with Spirit runeword for its +2 all skills, +35% faster cast rate, and resistances.
 Mecenaries cannot block so it is unnecessary to equip the Jewlerer's Monarch of Reflection with 4 lightning facets.
 A standard monarch shield with 4 lightning facets is fine but it is more expensive and loses some range of Static Field.
 - Armor: Skin of the Vipermagi for its +1 all skills, +30% faster cast rate, and +35 all resistances.
 Add a socket with lightning facet.

 Although this mecenary does not provide any aura, he can spell Static Field which can effectively reduce enemies' life.
-Hence the gears should be mostly on increasing skill level and reducing enemy lightning resistance.
+Hence the gears should be mostly on increasing skill level and reducing enemy lightning resistance, which makes a good combination with the Lower Resist curse spelled by the Necromancer.

+However, Iron Golem and Act III mecenary are not very tough.
+Be aware of their life and teleport away if they are about to die.
+In contrast, the combination of Act II mecenary and Iron Golem raised from randomly picked weapon/armor gives a more relaxing play style.

 ## Summary
 - Attack: Use Lower Resist curse and multiple Poisson Nova to kill enemies.
 May use Corpse Explosion to help the killings.
 Raise Iron Golem and revives to distract enemies and keep the Necromancer safe.
 - Survivability: All resistances should reach 75%.
 - Supply: Mana can be regenerated quickly due to the Meditation Aura from the mercenary (or Iron Golem).
 Life can be slowly regenerated by the combination of Prayer Aura, Cleansing Aura, and Meditation Aura from the mercenary.

+## Additional Notes

+- This build is not suitable for playing on controller, because the Necromancer usually needs to teleport to places not too close to enemies, while using a controller the Necromancer usually teleports right next to some enemy.